wikimedia/operations-software-censorship-monitoring/README.md

 ## Configuration File

 During installation, the script copies the configuration files to `/etc/cescout`.
 To override the system-wide settings, copy the files from `/etc/cescout` (or `config/`) to `$HOME/.config/cescout` and edit as required.

-If you run the script without installing, it uses the configuration files from the root directory `config/`.

 ## OONI